-The Alabama Newborn Hearing Screening Program, "Alabama's Listening," has made great strides in reducing the number of infants not screened prior to discharge.
-Currently, all 50 birthing facilities in the state offer hearing screening to all infants.
-The implementation of the guidelines from the Joint Committee on Infant Hearing 2007 Position Statement has helped in the reduction of the number of infants considered lost to follow-up and needing rescreening.
-Using federal grants, the Alabama system was able to replace outdated screening equipment and to increase services for seven birthing facilities.
-Reporting methods have also advanced through use of electronic transfer of hearing results.
-Through September 2013, 27 infants were identified with various forms of hearing loss.
-The "Alabama's Listening" Program is constantly exploring new ways to ensure that all infants born in the state receive appropriate hearing screenings at birth and diagnosis and intervention, when indicated.
-In the upcoming year, efforts will include progressing to paperless reporting of screening results while promoting collaborative relationships with Alabama's Early Intervention System and other outpatient providers for infants and children identified with hearing loss.
+The Alabama Newborn Hearing Screening Program, "Alabama's Listening," has made great strides in reducing the number of infants lost to follow-up after failing their initial hearing screen.
+All 48 birthing facilities in the state screen infants prior to discharge.
+"Alabama's Listening" follows the guidelines from the Joint Committee on Infant Hearing 2007 Position Statement.
+Using federal grants, the Alabama system continues to replace outdated screening equipment and provide testing supplies.
+From January 2014 to September 2014, 13 infants were identified with various forms of hearing loss and referred for continuation of care based on their specific needs.
+The "Alabama's Listening" Program is constantly exploring new ways to ensure that all infants born in the state receive appropriate hearing screenings at birth and timely diagnosis and intervention, when indicated.
+In the upcoming year, efforts will include establishing a Memorandum of Understanding with The Alabama Department of Rehabilitation Services, Division of Early Intervention, to ensure that once a diagnosis of hearing loss is identified, infants are entered into a system of intervention by six months of age.